mozilla/persona/automation-tests/README.md

     * specify your sauce browser and OS combo as `PERSONA_BROWSER`
         * current list: `linux_firefox_13`, `linux_opera_12`, `osx_firefox_14`, `vista_chrome`, `vista_firefox_13`, `vista_ie_9`, `xp_ie_8`
         * the list is in lib/sauce-platforms.js

+Then run the tests just like you would locally:

+    PERSONA_ENV=stage node tests/change-password-test.js

 ## Test Setup